tsuereth/glog/content/post/2021/01/27_pennyarcade3.md

 rating = ["Good"]
 +++

-It's been {{% abslink href="2011/02/08/penny-arcade-adventures-on-the-rain-slick-precipice-of-darkness-episode-2-2/" %}}almost ten years{{% /abslink %}} since I played {{% game "Penny Arcade Adventures: On the Rain-Slick Precipice of Darkness, Episode 2" %}}Episode 2{{% /game %}}.
+It's been {{% abslink href="2011/02/08/penny-arcade-adventures-on-the-rain-slick-precipice-of-darkness-episode-2-2/" %}}almost ten years{{% /abslink %}} since I played {{% game "Penny Arcade Adventures: On the Rain-Slick Precipice of Darkness - Episode Two" %}}Episode Two{{% /game %}}.
 Let's see if I can remember the plot... oh, steampunk-ey <a href="https://www.penny-arcade.com/">Gabe and Tycho</a> are fighting eldritch gods.
 Yeah, got it.

 <i>(Deep breath)</i> {{% game "Penny Arcade's On the Rain-Slick Precipice of Darkness 3" %}}Penny Arcade's On the Rain-Slick Precipice of Darkness 3{{% /game %}} <i>looks</i> like a significant departure from its predecessors, and not only because the words "Adventures" and "Episode" were dropped from the title -- part 3 is from a totally different developer, has a much lower-fidelity presentation, and is mechanically quite distinct.